-Before you can take your practical probationary licence test, you must undertake a Hazard Perception Test.
-The following resources are useful to help you understand what hazard perception is about:
+Before you can take your on-road drive test, you must pass the Hazard Perception Test.
+TAC's Drive Smart CD ROM is useful to help you understand what hazard perception is about.
+You can order Drive Smart online at drivesmart.vic.gov.au